zksecurity/noname/book/src/constants.md

 It is important that constants are tracked differently than `CellVar`s for several reasons:

 * It is sometimes useless to constrain them directly.
 For example, in `let x = 3 + 7;` you can see that we should not constrain `3` and `7` separately, but rather the result `10`.
+* It is sometimes useless to constrain them at all.
+For example, boolean constants are never constrained because you never need to.
 * They can be cached to avoid creating several constraints for the same constant.

 Currently a constant appears in the circuit via a simple generic gate, and is not cached: